How do you know if you have hard water? Here are a few signs:

 Not only does soap lather improperly in hard water, the combination of the soap, calcium and magnesium leaves a film on just about everything, including your clothing.
 You may also notice that towels begin to lose their absorbency, or that colors begin to fade on your clothing.

 Soft water has a lower mineral content, which means less residue on fibers.

-Ohio home owners are no strangers to rust stains in sinks, toilets and tubs.
+Many home owners are no strangers to rust stains in sinks, toilets and tubs.
 Hard water with high mineral content can stain porcelain over time.